ptgott/comment-navigator/ROADMAP.md

 ## Next up in the MVP (by priority)

-- If you select a comment, the navigation buttons don’t treat it as active and instead start navigating from the first comment.
-Fix this!

-- If you delete or resolve a comment or suggestion, the navigation buttons start from the beginning again—it’d be smoother to start from the next comment.
-Fix this!

-- Get to full test coverage again (and passing tests!)

-- Fix: If there are doublel-digit comments, the navigation buttons wrap
+- Fix: If there are double-digit comments, the navigation buttons wrap

-- Add a license
+- Add a license (and make sure it shows up in the build)

 - Work out a deployment process.